Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 	Add-Migration AddMiddleName
 	````

-	This command will look at the data objects to figure out what has changed, and then add the commands that will modify the database accordingly.
+	This command will look for changes in the data objects, and then, it will add the necessary commands to modify the database accordingly.

 	![Adding a middle name](images/PMC-adding-middle-name.png?raw=true "Adding a middle name")

 	_Adding a middle name_

 1. (Optional) You can execute the following command to generate a SQL script with the differential update.
-This will let you update the database manually (In this case it's not necessary):
+This will let you update the database manually (In this case it's not necessary), or apply the changes in other databases:

 	<!-- mark:1 -->
 	````PMC